Hire a tutor

 In private schools in Spain, the curriculum and assessment for secondary education can vary significantly depending on the institution.
 While all schools, including private ones, are required to follow the basic guidelines set by the Spanish Ministry of Education, private schools often offer additional curricula that can include:

-• International Programmes: Many private schools incorporate international curricula such as the International Baccalaureate (IB) or International General Certificate of Secondary Education (IGCSE) alongside the national curriculum.
+• International Programmes: Spain IB Tutors indicate that many private schools incorporate international curricula such as the International Baccalaureate (IB) or International General Certificate of Secondary Education (IGCSE) alongside the national curriculum.
 This allows students to receive a more global education and, in some cases, earn internationally recognised qualifications.

 • Enhanced Language Instruction: Private schools often place a stronger emphasis on bilingual or trilingual education, with more hours dedicated to foreign languages (such as English, French, or German) and sometimes offering subjects taught in these languages.